girlsdontcry/girlsdontcry.github.io/index.markdown

     </div>
 	<div style="height: 1rem"></div>
 	<div class="intro-left">
-		My research spans machine learning and computer vision.
+		My research spans machine learning, computer vision and natural language processing.
 In particular, I have strong interests in building reliable algorithms and toolkits that understand, fortify and democratize AI security with an eye towards scalability and practicality in real-world settings.
 		<!-- focuses on adversarial machine learning.
 Currently, I am investigating how to defend the object detectors and object trackers against digital and physical attacks.  -->
 	</div>
 	<div style="height: 1rem"></div>